 The Council is legally obliged to comply with data protection principles set out in the GDPR when handling your personal data.
+The Council MUST:

-We will ensure we: (a) process personal data fairly, transparently, and only if there is a legal basis to do so.
+(a) process personal data fairly, transparently, and only if there is a legal basis to do so.

-To comply with this Officers must inform individuals when collecting their personal data (concisely and using clear and plain language so that they understand) of the following:
+To comply employees, members, contractors, and suppliers must inform individuals when collecting their personal data (concisely and using clear and plain language so that they understand) of the following:

-- 1) that the Council is the "data controller"; - 2) our contact details; - 3) why we are processing their information and in what way the law allows it; - 4) if we [this will be rare] rely on our 'legitimate interests' for processing personal data we will tell them what those interests are; - 5) the identity of any person/organisation to whom their personal data may be disclosed; - 6) whether we intend to process their personal data outside the European Economic Area; - 7) how long we will store their information, and; - 8) their rights. - (b) only collect personal data for specified, explicit and legitimate purposes.
-Officers must not further process any personal data in a manner that is incompatible with the original purposes; Officers should be clear as to what the Council will do with a person's personal data and only use it in a way they would reasonably expect. - (c) ensure that the personal data we collect is adequate, relevant and limited to what is necessary to carry out the purpose(s) it was obtained for;
+- 1) that the Council is the "data controller" I - 2) our contact details; - 3) why we are processing their information and in what way the law allows it; - 4) if we [this will be rare] rely on our 'legitimate interests' for processing personal data we will tell them what those interests are; - 5) the identity of any person/organisation to whom their personal data may be disclosed; - 6) whether we intend to process their personal data outside the European Economic Area; - 7) how long we will store their information, and; - 8) their rights. - (b) only collect personal data for specified, explicit and legitimate purposes.

+Employees, members, contractors, and suppliers must not further process any personal data in a manner that is incompatible with the original purposes.

+Employees, members, contractors, and suppliers should be clear as to what the Council will do with a person's personal data and only use it in a way they would reasonably expect.

+(c) ensure that the personal data we collect is adequate, relevant and limited to what is necessary to carry out the purpose(s) it was obtained for;

-Officers should think about what the Council is trying to achieve in collecting personal data.
-Officers must only collect the personal data that they need to fulfil that purpose(s) and no more.
-Officers must ensure that any personal data collected is adequate and relevant for the intended purpose(s).
+Employees, members, contractors, and suppliers should think about what the Council is trying to achieve in collecting personal data.

+Employees, members, contractors, and suppliers must only collect the personal data that they need to fulfil that purpose(s) and no more.

+Employees, members, contractors, and suppliers must ensure that any personal data collected is adequate and relevant for the intended purpose(s).

-- (d) ensure that the personal data we process is accurate and, where necessary, kept up to date.
-Officers must check the accuracy of any personal data at the point of collection and at regular intervals afterwards.
-Officers must take all reasonable steps to destroy or amend inaccurate or outof-date personal data. - (e) keep personal data in a form that identifies individuals for no longer than is necessary for the purpose(s) that it was obtained.
+(d) ensure that the personal data we process is accurate and, where necessary, kept up to date.

+Employees, members, contractors, and suppliers must check the accuracy of any personal data at the point of collection and at regular intervals afterwards.
+Employees must take all reasonable steps to destroy or amend inaccurate or out-of-date personal data.

-Officers should periodically review what personal data is held and erase/destroy or anonymise that which is no longer needed.
+- (e) keep personal data in a form that identifies individuals for no longer than is necessary for the purpose(s) that it was obtained. - Employees, members, contractors, and suppliers should periodically review what personal data is held and erase/destroy or anonymise that which is no longer needed. - (f) process personal data (whatever the source) in a manner that ensures appropriate security of the same including protection against unauthorised or unlawful processing and against accidental loss, destruction, or damage, using appropriate technical or organisational measures.
+This is elaborated upon in the Council's information security policy/ procedures/guidelines.

-- (f) process personal data (whatever the source) in a manner that ensures appropriate security of the same including protection against unauthorised or unlawful processing and against accidental loss, destruction or damage, using appropriate technical or organisational measures.
-This is elaborated upon in the Council's information security policy/ procedures/guidelines. - (g) Officers are accountable for and must be able to demonstrate that it complies with all the above principles.
-Officers should, always, be mindful of the need to be able to prove that processing is in accordance with the above principles.
+Employees, members, contractors, and suppliers are accountable for and must be able to demonstrate that it complies with all the above principles.
+Employees, members, contractors, and suppliers should, always, be mindful of the need to be able to prove that processing is in accordance with the above principles.